Announcing Ki data challenges for Brazil and India citizens

-Create your own team to work on data-driven solutions to healthy birth, growth, and development and make a difference in your community
+Create your own team to work with provided data on solutions to healthy birth, growth, and development and make a difference in your community

 Grand Challenges is a global family of initiatives that aims to get the world’s most creative minds to work on high-risk, high-reward innovations to improve people’s lives.

 Grand Challenges Explorations (GCE), one of the Grand Challenges initiatives, gives $100,000, 18-month grants based on a simple two-page proposal so that innovators have the resources they need to see where very early-stage ideas may lead.
 GCE issues several calls for proposals every year.

 In 2018, Ki is collaborating with GCE to issue calls for proposals for data-driven solutions to healthy birth, growth & development problems.

 Developing and validating approaches to foster maternal and child health is challenging due to the complex interaction of biological, environmental, and social factors.
 Furthermore, policy recommendations for such approaches frequently lack sufficient supporting scientific evidence, while clinical trials are expensive, time-consuming, and increasingly difficult to implement.

 Data-Driven Approaches to Improve Maternal and Child Health in Brazil